-I’m often asked why I love Barbie, why I collect ‘dolls’, and how I can support her unrealistic body type, my answers to the first two are normally so simply, why the hell not, have you seen Barbie, she’s pretty cool, with regards to her ‘unrealistic’ body, come on people she’s a toy, a pretty fashionable toy, but a doll is still a toy.
+I’m often asked why I love Barbie, why I collect ‘dolls’, and how I can support her unrealistic body type, my answers to the first two are normally so simple, why the hell not, have you seen Barbie, she’s pretty cool, with regards to her ‘unrealistic’ body, come on people she’s a toy, a pretty fashionable toy, but a doll is still a toy.
 Whether you are a Barbie fan or not, I’m hoping that these pictures I took at the Barbie Exhibition at the Les Arts Décoratifs in Paris are going to show that Barbie is much more than her blonde locks and long legs, this exhibit show’s her roots, her fashion icon status, as well as the incredible careers she’s had over the years, there are more than 700 dolls, scale models, videos, art pieces and fashion items on display.

 I have to confess, I was a giddy little school girl going into this Barbie exhibition, as the pink archway kind of makes you think you are entering the Barbie dream house.
 The initial exhibits are geared more to the child within, showing where Barbie started and if like me you played with Barbie dolls you will probably see a few that you loved, styled and probably even cut the hair off, yep I did that I felt Barbie needed a bob like me.
 This section is fun and really shows you the scale of Barbie, there are so many different faces and hairstyles, and the 80s really did have the best dolls.
 There’s even a section highlighting her 150 professions over the years, including US presidential candidate, cheerleader, computer engineer, nurse, doctor, and even a few fashion professions from photographer to designer and even editor.